-- Press the <◄><►> keys to select a movie. - In the single-image display, the
+- Press the <◄> <►> keys to select a movie.

+- In the single-image display, the

+< □ > icon displayed on the upper left of the screen indicates a movie.
+If the movie is a video snapshot,

+[□] will be displayed.

-<l> - In the index display, perforations at the left edge of a thumbnail indicate a movie.
-As movies cannot be played from the index display, press <SET> to switch to the single-image display.
+- In the index display, perforations at the left edge of a thumbnail indicate a movie.
+As movies cannot be played from the index display, press

+SET> to switch to the single-

+- image display.

-In the single-image display, press <▲>.
+In the single-image display, press

-▶ The movie playback panel will appear at the bottom of the screen.
+• • - The movie playback panel will appear at the bottom of the screen.